Delphax Corydoras (Corydoras Delphax) Species Profile & Care Guide

 |PH||5.5 - 7.5|

 |TDS||36 - 215|

-Origins of the Delphax Corydoras
+Natural Habitat of the Delphax Corydoras

 The Delphax Corydoras is endemic to the Rio Inirida and other parts of the upper Orinoco basins in Western Colombia and Northeastern Peru and Trinidad as well as East of the Andes to the Atlantic coast and from the Rio de la Plata drainage in northern Argentina in South America.

 They inhabit clear, slow-moving shallow rivers and streams, usually with dense vegetation.
 These fish prefer a softer substrate and are typically seen in sandy or muddy-bottomed areas, where there is plenty of mulm or leaf litter.

 Delphax Corydoras are scavenging omnivores and will accept most sinking dried foods such as algae wafers or pellets, as well as small live and frozen fares such as mosquito larvae, bloodworm or tubifex.
 You should also provide them with plenty of vegetable matter as feeding a varied diet will ensure the fish are in optimum health and condition.